reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 </dependency>
 ```

-To get Togglz running, we need to declare our features in an enum:
+To get Togglz running, we need to declare our features somewhere.
+We're choosing to do this in an enum:

 ```java
 public enum Features implements Feature {